drivet/website/content/blog/technical/photo-organization.md

-Since I tend not to delete the contents of my camera when I do this, I'll often end up with duplicates at this point - some (maybe even most) of the photos I just downloaded will have already been organized into my final folder.
-So the next step is to remove duplicates photos.
-For this purpose I use a command line tool called fdupes[1], readily available in my Linux Mint distribution.
+Since I tend not to delete the contents of my camera when I do this, I'll often end up with duplicates at this point - some (maybe even most) of the photos I just downloaded will have already been organized into their final destinations.
+The next step, therefore, is to remove duplicates photos.
+For this purpose I use a command line tool called [fdupes][1], readily available in my Linux Mint distribution.
 One line will do it:

 `fdupes -rdN organized_image_folder/`